International reactions to the 2024 Venezuelan presidential election: Guinea-Bissau

 President of Guinea-Bissau Umaro Sissoco Embaló congratulated Maduro and expressed wishes for his new term to be represented by peace and progress.

 Madagascar

 President of Madagascar Andry Rajoelina released a public statement expressing that Madagascar "salutes" Venezuela's successful show of its sovereignty and democracy, and congratulated Maduro on his re-election.

 Mali

 Interim President of Mali Assimi Goïta congratulated Maduro.

 Morocco

 Morocco reiterated its support for the Venezuelan opposition and condemned the repression of protestors by Maduro.

 Mozambique

 President of Mozambique Filipe Nyusi congratulated Maduro.

 Namibia

 President of Namibia Nangolo Mbumba expressed his "revolutionary congratulated" on Maduro's re-election and called the results "a clear demonstration of their trust and confidence in [his] leadership."

 Sahrawi Arab Democratic Republic

-President Brahim Ghali congratulated Maduro on his re-election, expressing a commitment to strengthen bilateral relations and praising Venezuela's democratic process.
+President Brahim Ghali of the partially recognized state Sahrawi Arab Democratic Republic congratulated Maduro on his re-election, expressing a commitment to strengthen bilateral relations and praising Venezuela's democratic process.

 São Tomé and Príncipe

 Prime Minister of São Tomé and Príncipe Patrice Trovoada congratulated Maduro.